 If the employer fails to provide workers’ compensation benefits following an accident, the injured construction worker may file a claim with the Illinois Workers’ Compensation Commission (IWCC).
 Although there are no fees to file a claim, the employee is required to prove that he or she is entitled to workers’ compensation benefits.

 Workers’ compensation claims must be filed within three years of the date of the accident or two years from the date the injured employee last received workers’ compensation benefits, whichever is later.
 Statute of limitations for repetitive stress injuries can vary so it is recommended that you consult with a skilled Illinois workers’ compensation attorney like those at Ankin Law, LLC.

 Workers’ compensation laws prohibit injured employees from suing their employers for workplace injuries, but injured construction workers may also have a personal injury lawsuit against someone other than the employer, such as the general contractor or equipment manufacturer.
 Generally, personal injury lawsuits must be filed within two years of the date of the accident.

-If you have been injured in a construction accident, the attorneys at Ankin Law Office, LLC can help you get the workers’ compensations benefits and personal injury damages you deserve.
+If you have been injured in a construction accident, the attorneys at Ankin Law, LLC can help you get the workers’ compensation benefits and personal injury damages you deserve.
 Contact us today at (312) 600-0000 to schedule a free consultation with one of our knowledgeable Chicago construction accident attorneys.